imcjohn/TrueNFT/README.md

 Overview
 --------
 The goal of the TrueNFT proof-of-concept is to demonstrate an on-chain implementation of two features missing from current NFT blockchains, layer 1 custody, and permanant storage.
 These are provided as modifications on top of the Sia blockchain, and implemented to some level of completeness and reasonable accuracy to the original specifications.
-For more details, TrueNFT_Spec.pdf in this branch is a useful place to get started.
+For more details, the [TrueNFT Implementation Spec](https://github.com/imcjohn/TrueNFT/blob/nft_custody/TrueNFT_Spec.pdf) in this branch is a useful place to get started.

 Repository Structure
 --------------------